biofilm0420/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ### Random reference sequence selection <link src="bEQxHf"/>

 Our first heuristic will be a [straw man](https://en.wikipedia.org/wiki/Straw_man) that we use as a baseline.
 We'll select a random $p\%$ of the reference sequences to align our query against.
-This will clearly result in a large decrease in the number of sequence alignments that we need to perform because we'll go from performing $R_s$ (the reference database size) sequence alignments to $p \times R_s$ sequence alignments for each query sequence $q_i$.
+This will clearly result in a large decrease in the number of sequence alignments that we need to perform because we'll go from performing $R_s$ (the reference database size) sequence alignments to $p% \times R_s$ sequence alignments for each query sequence $q_i$.

 Here's the source code for this.
 You can see that we're just wrapping our ``local_alignment_search`` function in a function that samples down to $p\%$ of the reference sequences.